 Daily Cost-Sharing Rate - A daily cost-sharing rate may apply when your doctor prescribes less than a full month's supply of certain drugs for you and you are required to pay a copayment.
 A daily cost-sharing rate is the copayment divided by the number of days in a month's supply.
-Here is an example: If your copayment for a one-month supply of a drug is \$30, and a one-month's supply in your plan is 30 days, then your "daily cost sharing rate" is \$1 per day.
+Here is an example: If your copayment for a one-month supply of a drug is \$30, and a one-month's supply in your plan is 30 days, then your daily cost sharing rate is \$1 per day.

-Deductible - The amount you must pay for health care or prescriptions before our plan begins to pay.
+Deductible - The amount you must pay for health care or prescriptions before our plan pays.

 Disenroll or Disenrollment - The process of ending your membership in our plan.
-Disenrollment may be voluntary (your own choice) or involuntary (not your own choice).

-Dispensing Fee - A fee charged each time a covered drug is dispensed to pay for the cost of filling a prescription.
-The dispensing fee covers costs such as the pharmacist's time to prepare and package the prescription.
+Dispensing Fee - A fee charged each time a covered drug is dispensed to pay for the cost of filling a prescription, such as the pharmacist's time to prepare and package the prescription.